CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Limitations

 \section{Limitations}

-Our method has several limitations, for example, the relative weights of the geometric moments should be obtained through experimental tuning, similar to all guidance frameworks.
-Furthermore, in the case of empty segmentations, the position and shape losses can produce unstable gradients due to the mass being used in the denominator.
-In practise, this scenario can be easily detected mitigated through adaptive loss weightings.
-Lastly, anatomical diffusion models can generate topologically incorrect structures-such as disconnected aortas or several left atria, making the resulting simulation physics inaccurate.
-This can be addressed by filtering out topologically incorrect anatomies, at the cost of additional computational time.
-Future work should investigate topological regularization either during training or inference.
+Our method has several limitations.
+First, the relative weights of the geometric moments should be obtained through experimental tuning, similar to all guidance frameworks.
+However, we found that the same set of loss weightings transfer well to entirely different anatomical systems such as the aorta, spinal column, and knee, indicating that only minimal additional tuning is required.
+Second, substructures are currently defined based on label map class, and cannot represent localized features such as cross sections.
+Lastly, anatomical diffusion models can generate topologically incorrect substructures, such as disconnected aortas or several left atria, making the resulting simulation physics inaccurate.
+This can be addressed by filtering out topologically incorrect anatomies, at the cost of some wasted computation.